atreyasha/spp-explainability/docs/develop.md

             methodologies so that everything else is very easy to explain

-2. Results
+3. Results

     **DEADLINE:** *\<2021-03-28 Sun\>*

     1. Report F_1 scores and performances of neural models

+        1.  present results with accuracies instead of F1 to compare with other studies

-        1.  modify visualize scripts to aggregate and print summary stats in script to re-use later in paper with means and standard deviations across random seeds
+        2.  modify visualize scripts to aggregate and print summary stats in script to re-use later in paper with means and standard deviations across random seeds

-        2.  report parameter counts in scores as well
+        3.  report parameter counts in scores as well

-        3.  compare performance to that of other paper(s)
+        4.  compare performance to that of other paper(s)

-        4.  mention again about test partition difference due to making it unique
+        5.  mention again about test partition difference due to making it unique

-        5.  consider making test-partition not unique so this could be used to compare with other studies
+        6.  consider making test-partition not unique so this could be used to compare with other studies

     2. Relationship between tau threshold vs. performance vs.